Description

 Exit Slips: Teacher Directions

-Or maybe you’ve just completed a unit about rhythm with 3rd grade and you want your students to demonstrate they understood the concept.
-You might want to photocopy the six exit tickets that begin with, “Draw an example of ____ (flowing, irregular, regular, random, alternating, and progressive rhythm).
+Or, maybe you want 3rd graders to demonstrate they understood rhythm in art.
+Photocopy the 6 exit tickets that begin with, “Draw an example of ____ (flowing, irregular, regular, random, alternating, and progressive rhythm).
 Then give each student at a table a different ticket.
 This way you know they’re drawing original ideas and not looking at their neighbor’s paper.

-Similarly, if you’re teaching about the principle of design called unity, there are four exit tickets inquiring about four different ways to create unity in art.
+Similarly, if you’re teaching about the principle of design called unity, there are 4 exit tickets about creating unity in art.
 But each has a question that’s slightly different.

-However, if you’re a fully choice-based art teacher, your approach might be different.
-You could print out all 100 art exit tickets and put them in labeled folders according to the principles of design.
-Then, instruct students to select one from a certain folder.
-So, if your class is focusing on emphasis, each student would grab a principle of design exit tickets in the “emphasis” folder.
+However, if you’re a fully choice-based art teacher you may choose to print out all 100 art exit tickets and put them in labeled folders according to the principles of design.
+Then, instruct students to pick one from a certain folder.

 Art exit slips are a great way to gauge student learning concepts and assess standards.
 Each prompt comes 4 to a page.
 Simply print and go!